armijnhemel/devicecode/doc/filter.md

 to be changed:

 * `deviceode/defaults.py` - the dictionary `TOKEN_NAMES` needs to be updated.
-* `devicecode/suggester.py` - this code controls the type ahead suggestions.
+* `devicecode/suggester.py` - controls the type ahead suggestions in the TUI.
   This is not mandatory to have for filtering, but it is useful for users.
-* `devicecode/filter.py` - this code controls the filtering validation, as well as splitting the code and putting the data into the right data structures.
+* `devicecode/filter.py` - controls the filtering validation, as well as splitting the code and putting the data into the right data structures.
-* `devicecode/dataset_composer.py` - this code compiles the data sets that are used for displaying, optionally filtering results using data obtained earlier (and can be considered to be the actual filter).
+* `devicecode/dataset_composer.py` - compiles the data sets that are used for displaying or pretty printing, optionally filtering results using data obtained earlier (and can be considered to be the actual filter).